BootcampersCollective/5340CoffeeShop/README.md

 * Now, you will need to build the code base using Gulp and launch the server.
     - gulp

+* Finally, to begin working on a particular issue, you'll need to branch off of the development branch, write the code to solve the issue, then submit a PR into the development branch.
+You should use the naming convention [issue-number]-[page]-[quick description].
+    - git checkout -b [new branch name]

 - Please check the issues page at [waffle.io](http://waffle.io)